🚀

 Design

-Objective: Here the goal is to brainstorm potential design solutions which can address the identified issues and then build interactive prototypes to begin testing the new design with users to gauge its effectiveness as early as possible.
+Objective: Brainstorm potential design solutions to address the identified issues, then build interactive prototypes to begin testing the new design with users to gauge effectiveness as early as possible.

 journey-map